Linear city (Soria design)

-The linear city was an urban plan for an elongated urban formation proposed by Arturo Soria y Mata in 1882.
+The linear city is an urban plan for an elongated urban formation that was proposed by Arturo Soria y Mata in 1882.
 The city would consist of a series of functionally specialized parallel sectors.
-Generally, the city would run parallel to a river and be built so that the dominant wind would blow from the residential areas to the industrial strip.
+Generally, the city would run parallel to a river and be built so that the prevailing wind would blow from the residential areas to the industrial strip.
 The sectors of a linear city would be: